itpropro/nuxt-oidc-auth/README.md

 - `clear` (Called before a user session is cleared)
 - `refresh` (Called before a user session is refreshed)

-:warning: Remember to also update the refresh hook if you modify the session, as claims and other fields would otherwise be wiped.
+⚠️ Remember to also update the refresh hook if you modify the session, as claims and other fields would otherwise be wiped.

 #### Example